Myofascial Pain & Trigger Points

 Myofascial Pain and Trigger Points

-Trigger points can be usually found when palpating over the muscle.
-In my experience they are described to be like a nodule or lump.
+Trigger points are found with palpation over the muscle.
+The usual description is a nodule or lump.
 Individuals may complain of weakness or pain within the muscle during activity.
 I find most trigger points or myofascial pain can be found in the muscles of the low back.
 For some athletes, trigger points can be found in their lower extremity muscles especially their calves.

-In my experience, most trigger points or myofascial pain can be treated conservatively.
+In my experience, conservative treatment works for most trigger points or myofascial pain.
 Individuals experiencing myofascial pain may be recommended physical therapy.
 Some of the therapy treatments for triggers points may include soft tissue mobilization or massage and stretching.
 For athletes, deep tissue massages, use of the foam rollers, and stretching daily will help treat and reduce the symptoms of a trigger point.
-Medical Massage like that discussed in this VIDEO may also help.
+Medical Massage can be very helpful as well as dry needling .
+Please see more about massage therapy in this VIDEO.

 JOI and JOI Rehab

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.